Meteorite-Studio/Madwork/README.md

 #### 🔵 Added : Modern Window | (💻Customizable) | 🛠⚙ This feature is not released yet, will be released in next update! 🛠⚙
 #### 🔵 Added : (UI) Bring to front | 🛠⚙ This feature is not released yet, will be released in next update! 🛠⚙
 #### 🔵 Added : (UI) Bring to back | 🛠⚙ This feature is not released yet, will be released in next update! 🛠⚙
-#### 🔴 Changes : 🛡 Plugin will not be available in ROBLOX Marketplace except If Developers has decide. | (Prevent you to keep updated).
+#### 🔴 Changes: 🛡 The plugin will not be available in ROBLOX Marketplace except if Developers decide otherwise. | (Cannot use when outdated!).
 #### 🔴 Changes : 🛡 Plugin will not be available If outdated.